brycelelbach/thrust_wiki/Debugging.md

 ------------
 As of version 4.2, `nvcc` does not support device debugging Thrust code.
 Thrust functions compiled with `nvcc -G` will likely crash.

-The latest [CHANGELOG](https://github.com/thrust/thrust/blob/master/CHANGELOG) keeps a list of other such issues.
+The latest [CHANGELOG](https://github.com/thrust/thrust/blob/master/CHANGELOG) keeps a list of issues such as these.